dbpokorny/autoclave/README.md

 # autoclave.js

+Autoclave is an alternative way to execute a sublanguage of JavaScript.
+It consists of a scanner, a parser, some static analysis, and some static transformations.

+The proposed technology is orthogonal to and compatible with the iframe sandbox that manages the interaction of code from different domains in HTML5.
+On the server, autoclave isolates the activity of programs from multiple semi-trusted sources.

-There is one big idea in autoclave: source code is considered to be a sublanguage of JavaScript / ECMAScript and executes as it normally would, in either a browser client or node server process, with one exception: all code (outside system library functions described below) executes as the agent of a *repository*, the *origin* of the executing code (identified by URL).
+All code (outside system library functions described below) executes as the agent of a git *repository*, the *origin*, identified by git URL.

-This code only has access to properties P of *any* object X such that P ends with "$" followed by origin's URL, for example "$ssh://git@github.com/ghuser/ghrepo" for a particular user "ghuser" who has a repository named "ghrepo".
-There are exceptions for numbers and for dealing with ordinary objects like arrays such as `forEach`, `length`, `keys`, ...

-When the supervising program receives source code from a given URL, it applies a static code transformation that, among other things, applies the following
-transformation:
+Code from a given repository only has access to those properties that end with "$" followed by the git URL of the repository.
+This creates a private namespace of members per URL.
+From the point of view of code, member access operations are rewritten by a code transformation to satisfy this constraint.

+For example code originating from "ssh://git@github.com/ghuser/ghrepo" that wishes to access the member "scopeTree" of object "x" would be compiled to `x["scopeTree$ssh://git@github.com/ghuser/ghrepo"]`.

+## arrays

+There is an exception for numbers: code like `x[(...) | 0]` is allowed in spite of the rule above because the compiler knows `(...) | 0` is always an int and not subject to the URL transformation described below.

+## built-in properties

+Exceptions are not made for built-in functions such as `forEach`, `push`, and `length`.
+Rather, utility functions `ACforEach`, `ACpush`, and `AClength` provide replacement services.

+The function `Object.keys()` is not available.
+In its place `ACkeys()` returns an array of only those key names matching the host URL (with the $-URL suffix removed).

+## instrumenting library functions

+Library functions are aware of the host URL because the compiler recognizes them and inserts an extra argument before the listed arguments during translation.
+This extra argument is a string constant equal to the URL of the code's origin.
+For example, a call to `ACkeys(x)` is translated to `ACkeys(originURL,x)` and implemented as

+    var ACkeys = function ACkeys(PVurl,PVobj) {
+        var LVresult = [];
+        Object.keys(PVobj).forEach(function (PVk) {
+            var LVi = PVk.lastIndexOf('$');
+            if (LVi > 0 && PVk.slice(LVi + 1) == PVurl) {
+                LVresult.push(PVk.slice(0,LVi));
+            }
+        });
+        return LVresult;
+    }

+## adding the URL to member names

 <table>
     <tr>